 “The living wage model is an alternative measure of basic needs.
 It is a market-based approach that draws upon geographically specific expenditure data related to a family’s likely minimum food, childcare, health insurance, housing, transportation, and other basic necessities (e.g. clothing, personal care items, etc.) costs.
 The living wage draws on these cost elements and the rough effects of income and payroll taxes to determine the minimum employment earnings necessary to meet a family’s basic needs while also maintaining self-sufficiency.”

+The MIT Living Wage “exceeds the poverty threshold, often used to identify need.”
 Living wage gets us closer to “enough,” but it’s still not “enough.”
 Why?
 Because it only accounts for necessities.
 But every one of us has needs beyond necessities.
-For example: most of you have probably heard the statistic that the average American does not have the means to deal with a $1,000 emergency.
+For example, most of you have probably heard the statistic that the average American does not have the means to deal with a $1,000 emergency.

 There’s no easy answer.

 Earlier this year, I came across an article about the after-tax 50-30-20 budgeting rule.
 The rule is: budget 50% of your income for necessities, 30% for disposable income, and 20% for savings.

 Using this rule, what if we back into what a thriving wage is?
 Given that necessities should account for 50% of our salary and the MIT Living Wage Calculator calculates for necessities, could we double the MIT Living Wage Calculator’s after-tax estimate to get the after-tax income a person needs to have a thriving wage?
 Aha!
 Now we have a working definition: a thriving wage is one that provides enough to pay for all their necessities, to have some disposable income, and to save for the future.